bacchus-snu/sgs/docs/src/usage/query-nodes.md

   nvidia.com/gpu     4          4
 ```

-In the above example output, `bentley` has the following resources available in
+In the above example output, you can see that `bentley` has the following
-total:
+resources available in total:

 | Resource | Allocatable | Allocated (Requests) |
 | -------- | ----------- | --------- |